galaxyproject/galaxy-hub/src/news/2019-07-galaxy-update/index.md

 # Galaxy Platforms News

 The [Galaxy Platform Directory](/src/use/index.md) lists resources for easily running your analysis on Galaxy, including publicly available servers, cloud services, and containers and VMs that run Galaxy.
-A lot was added in March:

 ## UseGalaxy.eu News